davebrny/kiwis/readme.md

 ```

 - give the website a name, then add that name to the menu text in the [ezMenu] ini section

-- right click on the tray menu icon and select "reload this script" to update your changes
+> right click on the tray menu icon and select "reload this script" to update your changes

+&nbsp;

+#### using ezMenu

+the menu in this script is generated using ezMenu. &nbsp;you can read more about that [here](https://github.com/davebrny/ezMenu) but the main things that would be useful to know for this script are:

+- lines that are indented by 1 tab or 4 spaces become sub-menus
+- lines that contains 3 dashes `---` and nothing else will turn into menu separators
+- putting a full stop at the start of the line disables it and turns the text grey
 &nbsp;